rapid7/metasploit-framework/documentation/modules/auxiliary/scanner/sip/options_tcp.md

 ## Vulnerable Application

-  SIP is a signaling protocol for voice, and video typically assoicatd with VOIP and typically used in commercial phone systems.
-SIP and VOIP are gaining popularity with home and celluar voice/video calling systems as well.
+  SIP is a signaling protocol for voice, and video typically associated with VOIP and typically used in commercial phone systems.
+SIP and VOIP are gaining popularity with home and cellular voice/video calling systems as well.

   This module scans the TCP port to identify what OPTIONS are available on the SIP service.